ankit-rathi/blog_backup/_posts/2018-06-24-having-only-data-scientists-is-not-enough.md

-Title: Having only Data Scientists is not Enough
+---
-Date: 2018-06-24 16:38
+toc: true
-Author: ankitrathi
+layout: post
-Category: Uncategorized
+description: What other skills a DS/AI project requires?
-Tags: Data Architecture, Data Engineering, Data Science, Data Science Teams, Machine Learning
+categories: [markdown]
-Slug: having-only-data-scientists-is-not-enough
+title: Having only Data Scientists is not Enough
-Status: published
+---

 ![Data Science is not Enough](https://cdn-images-1.medium.com/max/1200/1*XfCQHlYTiQhHacu1Vswnew.jpeg)